palantir/atlasdb/docs/source/cluster_management/sweep.rst

 - :ref:`Sweep CLI<atlas-sweep-cli>` triggered manually:
   You may trigger the sweep job on demand via the sweep CLI.
 This could be useful in order to address any one-off performance issues.
-  Also, long-running AtlasDB instances with high data scale and months/years of user activity that want to enable the background sweep job may benefit from manually sweeping specific tables first, to reduce the number of unused cells that have accumulated over time.
+  Long-running AtlasDB instances with large data scale may want to manually sweep specific tables before enabling the background sweeper.
+  Given that the background sweep job chooses which tables it sweeps, you can ensure that a one-off large sweep job occurs during non-peak usage hours.

 .. _sweep_tunable_parameters: